 How long we keep records depends on the type of record, the nature of the activity, product or service and the applicable local legal or regulatory requirements.
 We (and other Kestrl group companies) normally keep customer account records for up to six years after you close your account, whilst other records are retained for shorter periods.
 How long we retain your information for may change based on business or legal and regulatory requirements.

 We may in certain circumstances retain your information for longer periods, particularly where we need to withhold destruction or disposal based on an order from the courts or an investigation by law enforcement agencies or our regulators.
 This is to make sure that we will be able to produce records as evidence, if they’re needed.

 If you would like more information about how long we keep your information, please contact us at email@example.com

 At Kestrl, making sure that we and any third parties who act on our behalf keep your personal information secure is really important to us.

 We will only use and share your information where it is necessary for us to carry out our lawful business activities.
-Your information may be shared with and used by other KESTRL group companies.
+Your information may be shared with and used by other KESTRL group companies and our Marketplace Partners.
 We want to ensure that you fully understand how your information may be used.
 We have described what we may use your information for below: